About the President

 A first-generation college student, Ryan received his AB in American Studies, with distinction, from Yale University.
 He graduated summa cum laude and was elected to Phi Beta Kappa.
 Ryan earned his JD from the University of Virginia, which he attended on a full scholarship and from which he graduated first in his class.
 While a law student, he was elected to the Raven Society and the Omicron Delta Kappa Honor Society.
 After law school, Ryan clerked for William H. Rehnquist, the late Chief Justice of the United States, and then worked in Newark, N.J., as a public interest lawyer before joining the law faculty at UVA.

 A life-long athlete, Ryan discovered rugby in college and continued to play in law school, earning spots along the way on All-Ivy League, All-New England, and All-Virginia select sides.
-In more recent years, he has become an avid runner and was preparing to run his tenth consecutive Boston Marathon this past spring before it was cancelled because of Covid-19.
+In more recent years, he has become an avid runner and has completed 11 consecutive Boston Marathons.
 Ryan and his wife, Katie, who is also a graduate of the University of Virginia School of Law and a special education attorney, have four children—Will, Sam, Ben, and Phebe.